UTAustin-SwarmLab/Fleet-Supervisor-Allocation/README.md

 ## Running the Code
 ----------------------

 Below codes run all allocation policies for the specified tasks with 3 different seeds for each allocation.
-To change the network configuration of the environment change the `network_type` variable.
+To change the network configuration of the environment change the `network_type` variable in `run_[ENV_NAME].sh` files.

 ### Humanoid
 `. scripts/run_humanoid.sh`